 Our dinner was for 45 minutes between 12-12.45 and then we had tea at 4am.
 We had an oven at work and I often took in chicken, marinated them outside on the cold steps and then put them in the oven to slowly cook as we worked.
 I’d invite the overlookers and managers to join us.
 Once I took in a leg of lamb, but didn’t know how long it would take.
 I marinated and put it in at 11pm.
 It wasn’t ready till 4am!
 On the weekends I used to take the orders, pop out and get fish and chips for everyone.
 We had a good time.

-My dad were a chimney sweep, and we used to go to Black Dyke Mills to clean the boilers, when the school holidays and that were on.
+My dad were a chimney sweep and we used to go to Black Dyke Mills to clean the boilers, when the school holidays and that were on.
 So we used to clean the boilers and we had the place to ourselves when the holidays were on.
 And we had to clean out all these little tubes inside the boilers, with brushes and that.

 Playing in Bradford's Mills